 Refer to the Speed Sensor Inspection in the Electrical System chapter.

 Speed Sensor Input Voltage Inspection

-- Turn the ignition switch OFF. - Remove the left upper fairing cover (see Upper Fairing Cover Removal in the Frame chapter). - Disconnect the speed sensor connector [A] and connect the harness adapter [B] between the harness connector and speed sensor connector.
+- Turn the ignition switch OFF. - Disconnect the speed sensor connector [A] and connect the harness adapter [B] between the harness connector and speed sensor connector.